Who was the Real Saint Nicholas? - American Minute with Bill Federer

 --declared the aged Polycarp, a disciple of the Apostle John, as he stood in 155 A.D. before the Roman judge who ordered him to deny his faith or be killed.

-The church had been born into a one-world anti-christian government -- the Roman Empire, and experienced three centuries of intense government persecutions.
+The church was born into a one-world anti-christian government -- the Roman Empire.

-One of the notable church leaders who was persecuted in the late 3rd century was St. Nicholas.
+One notable church leader who was persecuted in the late 3rd and early 4th century was Saint Nicholas.

 - St. Boniface/Winifred to Germans; or